denisacostaq/resume/src/README.md

     available in the German market since fall 2013.
 It includes products in the areas of energy, security, and comfort.

-    * Contract Type: Sr. Software Developer services through Musala Soft.
+    * Contract Type: Contract for services through Musala Soft.

-    * Role: Software Developer, but mainly in embedded systems.
+    * Role: Sr. Software Developer.
     * Main used technologies: Java, OSGI, GitLab.

 **12/2020‐today**